This Life (The Original Rudeboys album)

-This Life is the debut album by Irish Acoustic hip-hop group The Original Rudeboys (now O.R.B.), released on 23 March 2012 in Ireland and 12 April 2012 in the UK through Gotta Run Records.
+This Life is the debut album by Irish acoustic hip-hop group the Original Rudeboys (now O.R.B.), released on 23 March 2012 in Ireland and 12 April 2012 in the UK through Gotta Run Records.
 It came in at number 1 on The Independent Charts and number 3 on the Irish Album Chart.
 It has been certified Multi Platinum in Ireland by the IRMA.
 It was met with generally mixed reviews from music critics.

 The album was recorded in the UK with Jake Gosling, best known for producing Ed Sheeran's multi-platinum debut album.

-The first single, "Stars in My Eyes", was released 14 October 2011 and peaked at No. 18 on the Irish Singles Chart.
-The second single, "Travelling Man", released 9 March 2012 was met with similar success and peaked at No. 23 on the Irish Singles Chart.
+The first single, "Stars in My Eyes", was released on 14 October 2011 and peaked at No. 18 on the Irish Singles Chart.
+The second single, "Travelling Man", released on 9 March 2012 was met with similar success and peaked at No. 23 on the Irish Singles Chart.
 The third single, Written songs was released 20 June 2012 and mirrored the success of the first two singles by reaching No. 39 on the Irish Singles Chart.
 The fourth and final single, "Blue Eyes", was released 9 November 2012 after being re-recorded and remixed by Ash Howes who has previously worked with The Saturdays, One Direction and Ellie Goulding.